codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/add-kubernetes-cluster.md

  In the section below we'll provide you with easy instructions how to get all your cluster configurations in order to add it to Codefresh.

-### Get cluster configurations
+### Get cluster configuration manually

-Copy and paste the below commands into your local shell, then save the outputs and paste them into Codefresh.
-The commands rely on kubectl so make sure it is configured against your cluster.
+Copy and paste the following commands into your local shell, then save the outputs and paste them into the Codefresh fields.
+The commands rely on `kubectl` so make sure it is configured correctly against your cluster.

 {{site.data.callout.callout_info}}
 ##### More than one cluster in kubeconfig?

-  Before starting, make sure that you local context is the one you'de like to add to Codefresh.<br>
+  Before starting, make sure that your local context is the one you would like to add to Codefresh.<br>
 Switch to the desired context before continue
 {{site.data.callout.end}}